 Book of Centuries by Merlin DeBoer, a timeline book, is required as a one-time purchase that will be used through all of the high school courses.
 Each course has a separate set of timeline figures to be used with the Book of Centuries.

 While I like HOD's approach to foreign language for those students who need only two credits in foreign language and want to study Spanish, others will need to use different resources.
 Spanish begins with Getting Started with Spanish by Linney and Orta the first year then shifts to the more demanding Alpha Omega LifePac Spanish 1 course which is used over the next two years rather than just one.
 This provides only a half credit per year in foreign language.
-(The fourth year plan is to cover half of Alpha Omega's LifePac Spanish 2.)
+The fourth year plan is to cover half of Alpha Omega's LifePac Spanish 2 and/or use the recommended resources that introduce Latin and Greek.
 You might want to complete the entire Spanish 1 course in one year (very challenging!) or use other foreign language options either to teach a language other than Spanish or to accumulate more credits.
 Keep in mind that some very competitive colleges and universities expect more than two credits in foreign language.
 (See this website that recommends aiming for four years of the same foreign language.)

 Bible lessons include study of the Bible itself along with the study of great hymns and maintenance of a prayer journal.
 Courses present a biblical worldview that is strongly Protestant.
 This is evident not only in Bible resources but across the curriculum.